The Story of New York

 There are several modes of failure when referring to pavements.
 The most common for a composite pavement would be reflective cracking.
-This happens when joints in the old cement concrete are unstable due to loading from trucks and/or thermal contraction and expansion (growing and shrinking of the concrete due to temperature changes).
+This happens when the joints in the old concrete pavement are unstable due to repetitive loading from truck traffic, as well as thermal contraction and expansion in areas that experience freeze thaw cycles.
 This instability happens most frequently when a series of joints get “locked up” and restrict movement.
 The roadway is designed to allow some movement, 1/8 inch at each of the joints, which is a small amount.
-Unfortunately, expansion and contraction doesn’t always happen at every joint like it is supposed to.
-So instead of having an 1/8th” movement at every joint, there might be ½” movement at every 3rd joint.
-This creates stress on the pavement that eventually leads to cracking.
-That cracking then reflects up through the asphalt layer.
-This creates the ba-bump, ba-bump we are all too familiar with.
+Unfortunately, expansion and contraction doesn’t always happen at every joint like it was designed to, and instead there might be ½ inch movement at every third joint.
+This creates additional stress on the pavement that eventually leads to cracking.
+That cracking will then reflect up through the asphalt layer, creating the ba-bump, ba-bump we are all too familiar with.

 the roadway to a solution

-The New York Department of Transportation (NYDOT) has tried many methods to prevent, retard, or control the development of reflective cracking in composite overlays throughout the years.
-These solutions have been found to be costly as well as ineffective, with many exhibiting fair to poor reliability and results.
-Additives used by the NYDOT in the past include road fabrics, stress-relieving interlayers, and increased overlay thickness.
-These methods were not delaying the onset of the reflective cracking or reducing the severity according to Jim Jordan, former NYDOT manager.
-He also noticed that secondary cracking would occur very quickly.
-Standard transverse joint repairs, commonly referred to as Deep Joint Pavement Repairs or Pre-Overlay Treatments proved to be the most effective remedy but still has significant ramifications.
+The New York State Department of Transportation (NYSDOT) has tried many methods to prevent, slow down or control the development of reflective cracking in composite overlays throughout the years.
+These preventative methods have been found to be very costly and ineffective, with many exhibiting fair to poor reliability and results.
+Some methods used include road fabrics, stress-relieving interlayers, and increased asphalt overlay thickness.
+None of the methods employed were delaying the onset of the reflective cracking or reducing the severity, according to Jim Jordan, former NYSDOT manager.
+He also noticed that secondary cracking would occur very quickly after placing the treatments.
+Standard transverse joint repairs, also known as Deep Joint Pavement Repairs or Pre-Overlay Treatments, proved to be the most effective remedy, but still had significant ramifications.

 So, what is Deep Joint Pavement Repair?

-For instance, State Route 383 in New York’s Region 4 required 6” of asphalt to be milled 6’ wide and 3’ on each side of the crack.
-The 6” of milled area of St Rt.
-383 was then filled with a 19mm hot mix asphalt and compacted.
-This process took 4 weeks of night work to complete.
-Crews then milled 2” and filled 2” with 12.5mm Superpave warm mix asphalt surface course, PG 64v-22.
+For instance, State Route 383 in New York’s Region 4 required 6 inches of asphalt to be milled 6 feet wide, as well as 3 feet on each side of the crack.
+The 6-inch milled area is then filled with a 19mm warm mix asphalt.
+Once this is placed and compacted, crews would then mill down 2 inches and replace with 2 inches of a 12.5mm Superpave warm mix asphalt surface course, PG 64v-22.
 This process took 4 weeks of night work to complete.

-For some regions, the option of reconstruction costs too much and repairs will consist of overlaying the RCCP with asphalt pavement.
-Adding strength to these more cost-effective options is paramount.
-NYDOT decided to use FORTA®’s synthetic asphalt fiber reinforcement, FORTA-FI® to add durability and reduce cracking.
-This engineered fiber is specially formulated to reinforce all working temperatures of asphalt mixes, creating longer lasting, more resilient pavement.
-On St Rt.
-338, sections of the roadway were reinforced with FORTA-FI omitted the Deep Joint Repair.
-The NYDOT decided on a 2” mill and fill using a 12.5mm Superpave warm mix asphalt surface course, PG 64s-22, with FORTA-FI® fiber reinforcement.
+Regions in New York using these repair options were looking for more cost-effective ways to complete the repairs.
+NYSDOT decided to use FORTA®’s synthetic asphalt fiber reinforcement, FORTA-FI® to add durability and improve crack resistance.
+This engineered fiber is specially formulated to reinforce all working temperatures of asphalt mixes, creating longer lasting and more resilient pavements.
+On State Route 383, sections of the roadway that were reinforced with FORTA-FI® did not undergo the Deep Joint Repair, instead the NYSDOT decided to try a 2 inch mill and fill using a 12.5mm Superpave warm mix asphalt surface course, PG 64s-22, with FORTA-FI® fiber reinforcement.

 Benefits of skipping the costly repairs

 There are many advantages to using fibers in lieu of standard joint repair.
-Starting with cost alone.
-Deep Joint Repair is a very expensive separate operation.
-Repairs can cost $50.00 to $100.00 per SY.
-Not to mention the elimination of WZTC (Work Zone Traffic Control).
-While there is a cost to add the fiber reinforcement, other changes can be made such as using a neat asphalt binder (64s-22) instead of a polymer asphalt binder (64V-22) and ease the cost of the adding the fibers to the WMA (Warm Asphalt Mix).
+Deep Joint Repair is a very expensive operation.
+Repairs can cost $50-$100 per SY, plus the additional cost of Work Zone Traffic Control (WZTC).
+While there is a cost to add the fiber reinforcement, other changes can be made such as using a neat asphalt binder (64s-22) instead of a polymer asphalt binder (64v-22) to ease the cost of adding fibers to the asphalt mix.

-Another benefit to using FORTA-FI versus the Deep Joint Repair is also a reduced risk of exposure to the travelling public and workers (both Contractor and Agency).
-By eliminating this labor-intensive operation there is reduced equipment on the ground and reduced “open holes” from the joint repairs that can create a hazard for motorists using the road during the repair phase.
+Another benefit to using FORTA-FI versus the Deep Joint Repair is also a reduced risk of exposure to traffic for the agency and the contractor.
+By eliminating this labor-intensive repair operation, there is a reduction in equipment on the ground and reduced “open holes” while the repairs are underway, which create a hazard for motorists using the road during the repair phase.

-Adding reinforcement fibers are also shown to simplify the paving process.
-Typically, transverse joint repairs extend the project work by weeks, 4 weeks on St. Rt.
-383 alone.
-By eliminating the joint repairs, the contractor can now drop the mill in and start production milling and production paving.
+Adding fibers has also shown to drastically reduce construction time.
+Typically, transverse joint repairs extend the project work by weeks, 4 weeks on State Route 383 alone.
+By eliminating the joint repair process, the contractor eliminates the repair time and can start the milling process and move directly into paving.

 what's the return on investment

-Typical maintenance procedures for composite overlays dictate crack sealing joint repairs (Reflective Cracking) after just 2 years.
-Experts have found that projects using FORTA-FI fibers are able to delay their maintenance programs and additional 2 years due to the reinforcement capabilities.
+Typical maintenance procedures for composite overlays dictate crack sealing joint repairs of the reflective cracks at just 2 years after paving.
+Experts have found that projects using FORTA-FI fibers are able to delay their maintenance schedules an additional 2 years due to the reinforcement capabilities of the fiber.

-The expected life extension of the St. Rt.
-383 pavement has also been increased by 2 to 3 years based on the delay of cracks and distress reduction as measured by Joe Kindler, Pavement Management Engineer/Consultant.
-Joe has calculated a savings of $364,000 for two extra years of pavement life on the 383 project or roughly 17% overall project savings based on just the extended pavement life.
-Total project savings on the St Rt 383 Project with the extended life is nearly 1/3 or 33%.
+The expected life extension of the State Route 383 pavement has also been increased by 2 to 3 years, based on the delay of cracks and distress reduction as measured by Joe Kindler, Pavement Management Engineer/Consultant.
+Joe has calculated a savings of $364,000 for two extra years of pavement life on the State Route 383 project.
+That is roughly a 17% overall project savings based on just the extended pavement life.
+Total project savings is nearly 33%!

 Where's the proof?

-In the late 1970’s, the Army Corp of Engineers developed PAVER a Pavement Management System (PMS) to maintain their own properties in the late ‘70s.
-This PMS has been improved yearly and is now used worldwide.
+In the late 1970’s, the Army Corp of Engineers developed PAVER, a pavement management system (PMS) to maintain their own properties.
+Over the years, the PMS has been improved and is now used worldwide.
 The inspection methodology they developed is the only one with an ASTM number, D 6433.
 This pavement condition index survey is very accurate and repeatable when performed by knowledgeable inspectors, and rates pavements on a scale of 0-100 based on all distresses using a visual survey.
 This rating is used to determine when maintenance and replacement is warranted.

-The process requires choosing sample areas (2,500 square feet each) amounting to approximately 10% of the pavement being inspected.
-Each of these sample areas is located so it can be re-inspected at the next cycle.
-In the sample every distress is mapped and listed.
-The severity of the distresses are recorded, as well as the quantity of each distress is determined, then this data is input into PAVER.
-PAVER will then produce a Pavement Condition Index (PCI) for each sample which can be extrapolated across the section to give a rating for the inspection area.
+The process requires choosing sample areas (2,500 square feet each) amounting to approximately 10% of the total pavement inspection area.
+Each of these sample areas are located so that the same area will be inspected during future inspection cycles.
+In the sample area, every distress is mapped and listed.
+The severity of the distresses are recorded, as well as the quantity of each distress.
+This data is then input into PAVER.
+PAVER will then produce a Pavement Condition Index (PCI) for each sample area, which can then be extrapolated across the section to give a rating for the inspection area.

 Inspecting NYDOT, District 4 - Rochester SR 383

-This five-year-old pavement was inspected using the PAVER, ASTM D6433 inspection methodology, to determine the current condition of the FORTA-FI hot mix with the control section.
+This five-year-old pavement was inspected using the PAVER inspection methodology, to determine the current PCI of the FORTA-FI and control (no fiber) sections.
 Six representative sample areas were chosen on each side, six control sections and six fiber sections.
-The samples were 2,500 square feet in area and covered the right-hand lane in each direction only.
-The main two distresses found were longitudinal and transverse cracking (“10”) and patching (“11”) with light (“L”) and medium (“M”) severities.
-There was some minor rutting (“15”) in the outside lane North bound (control) in a couple of the samples with light (“L”) severity.
+The samples were 2,500 square feet in area, with the fiber sections in the right lanes.
+The main two distresses found were longitudinal and transverse cracking (“10”) and patching (“11“) with light (“L”) and medium (“M”) severities.
+There was some minor rutting (“15”) in the outside lane Northbound of the control section, in a couple of the sample areas with light (“L”) severity.

 Sample FORTA-FI Side